Chapter 5 : And Just When You Thought You Knew Everything

 “It may have been a month ago for you but it feels just like it happened yesterday for me, so don’t you dare ridicule me you heinous creature.”

 “Turn-it-back-Lucius-Malfoy,” Narcissa got out between breaths.
 She knew if the skunk sprayed her, Malfoy would curse her so that she wouldn’t be able to wash it off.
+She was seriously reconsidering being a skunk for Halloween now.

 With the flip of his wand, the skunk transformed back into a book, which Lucius stuffed aggressively in his bag before dismissing himself.
-Narcissa sat reclusively as the classroom emptied, replaying the recent event over in he head.
+Narcissa sat reclusively as the classroom emptied, replaying the recent event over in her head.
 She’d had enough of his taunts and tantrums.
 She was done putting up with them.

 “What-what on earth happened?” she demanded.